What's the Best Magnesium for Constipation?

 The bottom line is this: you can't just grab any bottle of magnesium off the shelf and expect results for constipation.
 Different types of magnesium truly produce different results.
 Forms that are well-absorbed, like magnesium glycinate or magnesium chloride, are fantastic for correcting a deficiency and supporting your nerves and muscles.
 However, they are much less effective for constipation because they don't stay in the bowel long enough to have that water-drawing effect.
 For reliable relief, you need to choose a form specifically known for its osmotic laxative properties, like citrate or oxide.
 It’s all about picking the right tool for the right job.

-How Much Magnesium Should You Take?
+How Much Magnesium Should You Take for Constipation?

 Figuring out the right amount of magnesium can feel like guesswork, but it doesn’t have to be.
 There isn't a single magic number that works for everyone.
 The correct dosage depends entirely on the type of magnesium you’re using, your body’s unique needs, and how sensitive you are to its effects.
 What works for your neighbor might be too much or too little for you.